RenderPartial vs RenderAction vs Partial vs Action in MVC Razor

 @{Html.RenderPartial("_Comments");}

-5. This method is faster than Partial method since its result is directly written to the response stream which makes it fast.
+5. This method is faster than the Partial method since its result is directly written to the response stream which makes it fast.

 Html.RenderAction